 We love that the NetGear Orbi has both MU-MIMO and beamforming capabilities, drastically improving network performance when you have lots of devices connected.
 MU-MIMO means that this router will split all of your devices' requests for data into multiple streams and can service them simultaneously, significantly reducing the wait time for each device.
 Beamforming means that the NetGear Orbi can focus its signal strength on the areas of your home that need it most, so you aren't devoting unnecessary bandwidth to areas that lack device.

-It doesn't have any USB ports on the main router or any of the nodes but does have 4 LAN ports on the main router.
-The satellites only have 3 ports each, so you might be limited if you have lots of devices to wire in directly.
+There isn't a button to turn the wireless network on or off or to turn off the network traffic indicator LEDs.
+You can reset your network remotely.
+But it doesn't have any USB ports on the main router or any of the nodes but does have 4 LAN ports on the main router.
+The satellites only have three ports each, so you might be limited if you have many devices to wire in directly.

 Ease of Use

 After that, it's equally easy to add additional satellites by following the directions in the app and then pressing the "Sync" button, with the rest of the install done automatically.
-We did have to update the firmware for this router once the setup was completed but the app automatically prompted us and made it very easy to do so.
+We had to update the firmware for this router once we completed the setup, but the app automatically prompted us and made it very easy.

-We also liked that the NetGear Orbi has very extensive and customizable parental controls, though you do have to download a separate app — Circle — to manage them.
-There are pre-made filtering profiles for different age groups, as well as the option to filter by content or platform.
-You can also block certain keywords for scheduled amounts of time if, for example, you wanted to limit social media use after bedtime or something similar.
+We also liked that the NetGear Orbi has extensive and customizable parental controls, though you have to download a separate app — Circle — to manage them.
+There are pre-made filtering profiles for different age groups and the option to filter by content or platform.
+You can also block certain keywords for scheduled amounts of time if, for example, you want to limit social media use after bedtime or something similar.

-Unfortunately, we did not find a way to enable Quality of Service (QoS) with the default configuration of the NetGear Orbi.
-This allows you to prioritize certain types of traffic over another, such as video conferencing over entertainment.
-You do have some options in the Circle app to do things like this but only if you pay a fee.
+Unfortunately, we did not find a way to enable Quality of Service (QoS) with the NetGear Orbi default configuration.
+This feature allows you to prioritize certain types of traffic over another, such as video conferencing over entertainment.
+You have some options in the Circle app to do things like this, but only if you pay a fee.